Musxeto/demo-prism-db/ReadMe.md

 ### 🐛 Troubleshooting
 - **Port conflicts**: If port 5173 or 5000 is busy, the apps will automatically use the next available port
+- **Database connection issues**:
-- **MySQL connection issues**: Ensure MySQL server is running and you have the correct credentials
+  - For MySQL: Ensure MySQL server is running and you have the correct credentials
+  - For PostgreSQL: Ensure PostgreSQL server is running and you have the correct credentials
 - **Dependencies issues**: Delete `node_modules` and run `npm install` again for frontend, or recreate virtual environment for Python
 - **CORS issues**: The backend is configured to allow localhost:5173 - make sure both servers are running

 ## 🚀 Features Completed

 ### 🔗 Connection Management
-- **Multiple Database Connections**: Support for managing multiple MySQL database connections
+- **Multiple Database Connections**: Support for managing multiple database connections (MySQL and PostgreSQL)
+- **Database Type Selection**: Choose between MySQL and PostgreSQL when creating connections
 - **Connection Creation Modal**: User-friendly interface for adding new database connections
 - **Connection Testing**: Built-in connection validation before saving
 - **Active Connection Switching**: Seamless switching between different database connections